SpellholdStudios/1pp/README.md

 ##### Version 4.2.0 - Month 1x, 2019

 a.
 General overhaul and re-looking
-  - Variables needed for installation are read from 1pp-config-default.ini or 1pp-config.ini files.
-  The previous version interrupted installation with plain text prompts allowing players to customise components to their liking (depending on which IE game the mod is installed for and already installed components).
-All those variables set during installation have been moved into 1pp-config-default.ini file in 1pp folder.
-This file provides a 'standard' installation.
-If players want to define their own customized installation, they have to modify the variables involved in 1pp-config-default.ini and save this file as 1pp-config.ini.
-The installation process will read both ini files and prioritize user values.
-If a value is not set or mismatched in 1pp-config.ini, any installation failure will be prevented by reverting it back to its default value.
+  - Installation options have been moved into 1pp-config-default.ini file.
+If you want to modify them, please read this <a href="#config">chapter</a>.
   - Integrated all BWP Fixpack fixes (thanks Lolorian, The Imp and others!).
   - Split huge [400] Core updates and item patches component into smaller ones (checking 2500 or 3000 lines is easier when you search a glitch or a bug in more than 16000 lines of code!).
   - Code commented as much as possible.
+  - Provided partial <a href="https://www.gibberlings3.net/files/file/969-item-revisions/">Item Revisions</a>, <a href="https://www.gibberlings3.net/files/file/970-spell-revisions/">Spell Revisions</a> and <a href="https://www.gibberlings3.net/files/file/948-iwdification/">IWDification</a> compatibility in a rather soft way: As SR, IR and IWDification are still beta versions, I gave up trying to write a plain compatibility with them.
+It would be certainly obsolete in a few months, therefore a waste of time.
+  - Fixed typos and misspellings preventing a few items to be patched (or patching wrong ones...).
+  - Component Improved projectile effects [401] fully re-written: clears duplicated vanilla #89 and #197 opcodes, clones existing effects existants instead of adding new ones...
   - Coding simplification:
     - Replaced macros with functions whenever possible.
-    - Copy entire folders instead of infinite lines (COPY \~1pp/folder/file.ext\~ \~override\~ or ACTION_FOR_EACH file IN list BEGIN COPY \~1pp/folder/file.ext\~ \~override\~ END).
+    - Copied entire folders instead of infinite lines (COPY \~1pp/folder/file.ext\~ \~override\~ or ACTION_FOR_EACH file IN list BEGIN COPY \~1pp/folder/file.ext\~ \~override\~ END).
-    - Group actions or patches with ACTION_FOR_EACH and PATCH_FOR_EACH whenever possible.
+    - Grouped actions or patches with ACTION_FOR_EACH and PATCH_FOR_EACH whenever possible.
     - Used new and more efficient <acronym title="Weimer Dialogue Utility">WeiDU</acronym> functions (not released when Erephine wrote this mod) and Gwendolyne's patch functions to optimize the coding (e.g. ADD_ITEM_EQEFFECT, ALTER_EFFECT and ALTER_ITEM_HEADER replace so many lines of codes!).
-    - Avoids copying and overwriting the same files again and again...
+    - Avoided copying and overwriting the same files again and again...
-  - Updated readme (1pp now supports translated readmes).
+  - Updated all readme files (1pp now supports translated readmes).
   - Added French translation (Gwendolyne).
   - Traification.
 Feel free to provide me with translations.
 I will include them as soon as possible.
   - Updated <acronym title="Weimer Dialogue Utility">WeiDU</acronym> installer to v246.